OFFSET returns a value from a period before or after the current period.

 Arguments

-Argument | Data Type | Description |
+Argument | Data type | Description |

-Value to offset | Number, Boolean, date, time period, list, or text | Value to replace with a value from a different time period. |
+Value to offset | Number, Boolean, date, time period, list, or text | Reference value from which you want to offset or retrieve data, for example, current sales. |

-Substitute value | Same as Value to offset | Value to apply if the Offset amount specifies a period outside of the model's time range. |
+Substitute value | Same as Value to offset | Value to return if the Offset amount specifies a period outside or beyond the model's time range. |

 The OFFSET function returns a value of the same data type as the Value to offset argument.